-Foncière ATLAND REIM is in charge of the asset and property management of the entire portfolio on behalf of the acquisition structure held jointly by Cofinimmo SA/NV and Foncière ATLAND.
-In order to finance part of the acquisition of the MAAF branches, Cofinimur I issued Mandatory Convertible Bonds (MCB) for a total amount of &52.0 million.
+Foncière ATLAND REIM1 is in charge of the asset and property management of the entire portfolio on behalf of the acquisition structure held jointly by Cofinimmo SA/NV and Foncière ATLAND.

+Cofinimur I issued Mandatory Convertible Bonds (MCB) for a total amount of €52.0 million.
 The conditions attached to these MCB are described on page 48 of the 2011 Annual Financial Report.